-So, you are wanting to take the plunge and start your own business.
+So, you want to take the plunge and start your own business.
 Do you have what it takes to be your own boss?

 Below I have created a list of the most common fears and setbacks faced by women who want to start their own business, all of them, previous Business Jump clients also had but you can read by clicking here how they went in their search to move beyond their fears.
 I will provide you with practical advice and solutions that hopefully, will help you overcome these problems, helping you on your way to becoming a proud business owner.

 I don’t think my idea is good enough to become a business:

 You think you have an amazing idea, but you have casually bought it up a few times in your friend circle or maybe even to hubby, and they have not been impressed.
 This happens often and can be really damaging to our self-esteem, often causing us to bin our ideas without exploring them further.
 You must remember that your friends and family are only a very small percentage of the population and as far as consumers go, if they don’t have a need for the product you are selling, they are not going to be excited about it.
 Take, for example, the following scenario:

 You have a great idea to start a business around vegan-based dehydrated camping snacks.
 You are thrilled with your new venture and decide to get some feedback at a family BBQ.
 You are disappointed that nobody really seems impressed with your fabulous foodstuffs.
 Why not?
 They all go camping.
 Here’s where things went South.
 You raised the concept of vegan products at a traditionally meat-based function, to a family that as far as you know are all meat eaters… well except for Great Aunt Joan, but she hasn’t been camping in 30 years.